ESMCI/visualCaseGen/paper/paper.md

 Innovation (CSSI) program under award number 2004575.
 Special thanks to the CESM Software Engineering Working Group for their support and feedback during the development of visualCaseGen.

+The NSF National Center for Atmospheric Research (NCAR) is a major facility sponsored by the NSF under Cooperative Agreement No. 1852977.

 # References